ME Awareness Week – How will you GO BLUE 4 ME?

 - BLUE tongues

 - Bake sales, plant sales, tea parties, supermarket and shopping centre collections, walks, concerts, orienteering, fun days…

-Anna Jones launched her Blue Sunday tea parties back in 2013, and they have been going strong ever since.
+Anna Redshaw launched her Blue Sunday tea parties back in 2013, and they have been going strong ever since.

 She said, “I invited friends and family to join me for afternoon tea and asked for small donations of the price people would expect to pay for a pot of tea and a slice of cake in a coffee shop.